Suraj520/cv-nlp-basics-to-advanced/README.md

 ### Usage
 The code can be run using jupyter notebook instance.

-## Contributing
-Contributions to this repository are always welcome.
-Before contributing, please read the [contribution guidelines](CONTRIBUTING.md).

 ## License
-This repository is licensed under the [License](LICENSE.md).
+This repository is licensed under the License attached to the repo.